MohanMahendra/hid326/README.md

    type: project
    type: report
    author:
-   - Gregor von Laszewski
+   - Mohan Mahendrakar
    hid:
-   - 000
+   - 326
    title: Benchmarking a BigData Docker deployment
    abstract: This paper showcases tis and that and the other
    url: https://github.com/bigdata-i523/sample-pid000/project/report.pdf